Difference Between United Kingdom, Great Britain and England Flags

 UK Flag

-On the other hand, the UK flag, also known as the Union Jack, represents the entire United Kingdom.
+The UK flag, also known as the Union Jack, represents the entire United Kingdom.
 It consists of four crosses: the red cross of England, the white cross of Scotland, the red harp of Ireland, and the white saltire of Wales.
 These crosses are arranged in a diagonal cross, with the English cross in the upper left and the Welsh cross in the lower right.
 The UK flag is the national flag of the United Kingdom, representing the unity and diversity of the four countries of the UK.

 England Flag